Inokinoki/xnu-bcm2837-hackintosh/README.md

 - [x] Compile Mach-O

-Then, there are two options.
+Then, there are three options.
 Either:

-- [ ] Convert to an ELF Kernel
+- [ ] Convert to an ELF Kernel and then raw image
-- [ ] Load ELF Kernel
+- [ ] Load the raw image

+or:

+- [x] Convert and load raw image

 or, we can write an Mach-O loader in ELF format, which can be loaded by Raspberry Pi: